 Florida operates on a policy of shared responsibility, which is also known as comparative negligence.
 As such, each party involved in a vehicle vs. pedestrian collision may be assigned a percentage of the blame for that accident.
 This means that victims can be held accountable for their own injuries, such as if the pedestrian was deliberately reckless or antagonistic.

 Pedestrians who have been assigned blame but still wish to seek compensation for their losses still have the right to do so.
 However, they can only receive compensation up to the percent of fault assigned to other parties.

 For example, say a pedestrian and a motor vehicle driver get into an accident.
 The parties’ insurance companies determine that the driver merits 60 percent of the blame, while the pedestrian is 40 percent at fault.
 The pedestrian may still take the driver to civil court, but they may only receive 60 percent of whatever compensation they might otherwise have been entitled to because of their own apportioned fault.
-A skilled pedestrian lawyer like those at Redondo Law can help that a pedestrian injured in an accident is not unfairly blamed for an accident that was not their fault.
+A skilled pedestrian lawyer at Redondo Law can help ensure that a pedestrian injured in an accident is not unfairly blamed for an accident that wasn’t their fault.

 Pedestrians filing complaints after an accident involving a motor-vehicle must be thorough, making it important to seek legal counsel from an experienced Miami attorney.
 Complaints need to contain ample information regarding an accident, including:

 - The location of the accident

 Injured pedestrians must also provide an estimate of their damages.
 These damages can include economic and non-economic losses resulting from the accident.
 Economic damages reflect objective financial losses like medical bills and missed wages, both now and in the future, while non-economic damages compensate for intangible forms of harm like pain and suffering.
 A Miami pedestrian injury lawyer can elaborate on what damages may be available in your particular case.